-6. The Chairperson, through the Chief Administrative Officer, shall supervise and control the office staff, including scheduling workloads and staff assignments for Council members.
+The Chairperson, through the Chief Administrative Officer, shall supervise and manage the 6. office staff, including scheduling workloads and staff assignments for Council members.
+The Council's assistant attorneys shall be under the direction and supervision of the Council Attorney, who shall report to the Chairperson.
 Evaluations and staff requests shall be directed to the Chief Administrative Officer in writing.
 The Chairperson shall be in charge of employment, with notification by the Chief Administrative Officer to Council Members of job openings.
 Notification of all vacancies, including the filling of any new positions, shall be made in writing to all Council Members and Staff.
 The written notification must include the job description for the vacant position, the Chairperson's proposed plan for filling said vacancy, and a solicitation to Council Members for referrals of qualified candidates to fill the vacant position.
 Referrals shall be directed to the Chief Administrative Officer, who shall oversee the process of filling the vacancy at the direction of the Chairperson.
 The Chairperson, through the Chief Administrative Officer, is strongly encouraged to notify the Council in a timely manner when a position becomes vacant, preferably within one (1) business day.
-Members of the Council shall not request personal secretarial work of staff members for other than strictly

-Council business, including but not limited to the scheduling of personal appointments or other tasks unrelated to Council business or outside the scope of the Council's authority.
+Members of the Council shall not request personal secretarial work of staff members for other than strictly Council business, including but not limited to the scheduling of personal appointments or other tasks unrelated to Council business or outside the scope of the Council's authority.